WHY we need you in Costa Rica

 SPECIAL REQUIREMENTS: N/A

+On this project you can teach English to both children and adults to improve their English skills, making a true difference to the lives of the local people.
 Before the start of your project you will take part in an introductory course for teaching English as a second language (ESL).
 You will be taught techniques and strategies to help you be effective and confident in the classroom, as well as classroom teaching ideas, lesson plans, workbooks and strategies.
-You can teach basic phrases, grammar, pronunciation, spelling, reading, writing and conversational skills.
-You can also get creative with fun educational games.

 - Creating lesson plans